 - The Three Oaks Foundation offers a variety of services (including a shelter located in Belleville) to victims of domestic violence and their children.

-- Alternatives for Women provides a variety of services for women and survivors of gender-based violence in the County, including crisis intervention, counseling, and second-stage housing.
+- Alternatives for Women provides a variety of services for women and survivors of gender-based violence in the County, including crisis intervention, counselling, and second-stage housing.

 Social services and support

 - Reaching for Rainbows is an after school mentoring and empowerment program for girls aged 6-9 years old.
 Participants attend 2 days per week.
 The program takes place at St. Andrew’s Presbyterian Church in Picton.

-- Recreation Outreach Centre (ROC) and the Prince Edward County Youth Centre operate a variety of free youth programs in the Picton area.
-Examples: Youth Inclusion Program (YIP) a referral program for at-risk youth, Youth Advisory Committee (YAC), and after-school programs for youth in Grades 7-8 (Tuesday) and 9-12 (Thursday) at their Centre on Main Street.
+- Recreation Outreach Centre (ROC) / Prince Edward County Youth Centre operate a variety of free youth programs in the Picton area including after-school programs for youth in Grades 7-8 (Tuesday) and 9-12 (Thursday) at their Centre on Main Street.

 - The Prince Edward County Public Library offers a wonderful array of child and youth friendly activities and events, from storytimes, coding classes, and maker clubs to free play spaces, musical instrument lending, and special programs on PA Days and school holidays.
 The Picton Branch also hosts the County’s weekly LGBTQ+ Youth Drop-In.